igordejanovic/igordejanovic.github.io/projects.md

 From a single grammar description textX automatically builds a meta-model (in the form of Python classes) and a parser for your language.
 Parser will parse expressions on your language and automatically build a graph of Python objects (i.e. the model) corresponding to the meta-model.

-Read more information [here](../textX/) or see project on [GitHub](https://github.com/igordejanovic/textX).
+Read more information [here](../textX/) or see the project on [GitHub](https://github.com/igordejanovic/textX).

 ### [Arpeggio](../Arpeggio/)

 Arpeggio is recursive descent parser with backtracking and memoization (a.k.a. pacrat parser) for Python.
-Arpeggio grammars are based on PEG formalism.
+Arpeggio grammars are based on the PEG formalism.
 Arpeggio's main use is a foundation for a tool-chain for DSL development but it can be used for all sort of general purpose parsing.

-It is used as a parsing tehnology for the textX.
+It is used as a parsing tehnology for textX.

-Read more information [here](../Arpeggio/) or see project on [GitHub](https://github.com/igordejanovic/Arpeggio/).
+Read more information [here](../Arpeggio/) or see the project on [GitHub](https://github.com/igordejanovic/Arpeggio/).